 Day 10: Athens

 After your last breakfast on board, disembark your cruise ship at the Port of Piraeus outside of Athens.
-Transfer to your hotel in central Athens.
+Book a transfer to your hotel in central Athens.
 We recommend at least two nights in Athens.
 However, if you also plan to visit Olympia, you will need a whole extra day for this excursion.

 Follow our two days Athens guide for great itineraries, hotel options, and much more to make the most of your time in this beautiful city.
 You’ll find detailed itineraries, including: